swwwolf/wdbgark/README.md

 ## Preface

-WDBGARK is an extension (dynamic library) for the Microsoft Debugging Tools for Windows (see http://msdn.microsoft.com/en-US/library/windows/hardware/ff551063).
+WDBGARK is an extension (dynamic library) for the [Microsoft Debugging Tools for Windows](http://msdn.microsoft.com/en-US/library/windows/hardware/ff551063).
 It main purpose is to view and analyze anomalies in Windows kernel using kernel debugger.
 It is possible to view various system callbacks, system tables, object types and so on.
 For more user-friendly view extension uses DML.
 For the most of the commands kernel-mode connection is required.
 It's possible to use an extension with live kernel-mode debugging or with crash dump analysis (not all commands will work).